Azapa Valley

 Azapa Valley is a fertile and narrow oasis in Arica y Parinacota Region, Chile.
-It is framed between two sere hills and divided by the San Jose River that runs during the summer season.
+It is framed between two arid hills and divided by the San Jose River that runs during the summer season.
 It is located 3 km from the city of Arica.
 This jewel of the north has a unique climate that permits the farming of a great variety of fruits and vegetables throughout the year.
-This is in addition to the unique Azapa olives, renowned for their violet color and bitter flavor that also gives birth to a hearty oil.
+This is in addition to the unique Azapa olives, renowned for their violet color and bitter flavor that also yield a hearty oil.

 Areas of interest

 Archaeology

 Some of the world's oldest mummies from the Chinchorro culture are in the Museo Arqueológico San Miguel de Azapa in Arica.
 Many ruins of the Chiribaya culture (900 to 1400 CE) are in the Azapa Valley.

 Parinacota

-One of Azapa's more interesting places is the hometown of artisan Jose Raul Naranjo Meneses, the Andean resort town of Parinacota, a town full of craftsmen.
+One of Azapa's more interesting places is the Andean resort town of Parinacota, a town full of craftsmen.
 From Halles Street to passages around the Manuel Castillo Ibaceta roundhouse, one may find a diverse array of crafts available to tourists (and crafted on-site) of stone sculpture and wood, archaeological reproductions, ocarinas, archaeological ceramics from the north of Chile, designs on fabric, weavings, seaweed, utilitarian and decorative ceramics, as well as crafts and sculptures in metals.

-Also, a regionally famous restaurant, "the Inn", offers typical Chilean meals as well as international cuisine.
-It is open Monday through Sunday, 9:30am to 1:30pm (closed for siesta!)and 3:30pm to 8:00pm.
 The rest of the region offers other attractions, such as Chuño Hill, a place of many petroglyphs, and the Gorge of Acha, with its geoglyphs and their prehistoric camps.